Effective governance is crucial at all levels to ensure compliance with both company law and charity law.

 The Trust consists of:

 There are five members, who have ultimate control over the Trust.
 They have the ability to appoint some of the trustees and have the right to amend the trust’s articles of association.
-One of the members is the chair of the Trust Board, and at least two members are not on the Trust Board or any local governing board.

 The Trust Board is made up of key stakeholders, invited partners and the CEO of the Trust.
 This ensures that schools are represented at a strategic level.
 Members may appoint up to twelve Trustees.
 The total number of Trustees, including the CEO, who are employees of the Trust will not exceed one third of the total number of Trustees.